2023 LOG Sustainability Report

 100% of our employees receive a performance review.
 Bonus is paid according to the assessment results.

-Our HR leaders, both in Israel and in Hungary, meet with managers to conduct specific focused discussions on career development plan for employees with potential.
+Our HR lead meet with the managers, both in Israel and in Hungary, to conduct specific focused discussions on career development plan for employees with potential.

 Diversity and Inclusion